C-Sinclair/catalogued-recording-suite/README.md

 ## TODO

 - [x] style the bottom bar
+- [x] spinning carrot - good test of websocket events
 - [ ] Cup of tea sat on top of the bottom bar
-- [ ] spinning carrot - good test of websocket events
 - [ ] Transitions/animations triggered by web socket events
-- [ ] control panel web socket server to connect to
 - [ ] midi controller integration
+- [ ] an argos shop being consumed by sainsburys

 ### Controller

 For controlling the overlays remotely.
 The idea being it would be run via our phones.

-- [ ] Trigger web socket actions
+- [x] Trigger web socket actions
 - [ ] Countdown timer